-4. Conclusions.
-We designed and analysed a multi-level QMC Petrov-Galerkin discretization for the approximate evaluation of functionals of solutions of countably affine parametric operator equations.
-The presently proposed algorithms extend on the one hand the single level higher order QMC algorithms proposed in [8], and on the other hand generalize the multi-level approach of [22] from first order finite elements and first order randomly-shifted lattice rules to higher order in both cases.
+5. Conclusions.
+We designed and analyzed a multi-level QMC Petrov-Galerkin discretization for the approximate evaluation of functionals of solutions of countably affine parametric operator equations.
+The presently proposed algorithms extend on the one hand the single level higher order QMC algorithms proposed in [8], and on the other hand generalize the multi-level approach of [23] from first order finite elements and first order randomly-shifted lattice rules to higher order in both cases.
 At the same time, the class of admissible operator equations covered by our analysis is considerably larger, allowing in particular also indefinite, elliptic systems in non-smooth domains and space-time Galerkin discretizations of linear parabolic evolution problems.
+Numerical tests confirmed the theoretical results, and indicate that the presently obtained combined error bounds are attained in the practical range of discretization parameters, and that they can be used for practical algorithm design.